NVIDIA/modulus/README.md

 Modulus provides utilities and optimized pipelines to develop AI models that combine physics-knowledge with data, enabling real-time predictions.
-Whether you are exploring the use of Neural operators or GNNs or transformers or interested in Physics informed Neural Networks or a hybrid approach in between, Modulus provides you with the optimized stack that will enable you to train your models at real world scale.
+Whether you are exploring the use of Neural operators or GNNs or transformers or interested in Physics informed Neural Networks or a hybrid approach in between, Modulus provides you with the optimized stack that will enable you to train your models at scale.

 <!-- toc -->